jupyter-book/jupyter-book/docs/upgrade.md

 ## tl;dr to upgrade

+- Create and activate a virtual environment with Jupyter Book 2.
-- Run `jupyter book` inside your existing book to automatically upgrade to Jupyter Book 2.
+- Run `jupyter book` inside your existing book directory to automatically upgrade to Jupyter Book 2 (typically a `myst.yml` file will be created).
-- Some manual cleanup may be needed.
+- Some manual cleanup may be needed to address build warnings.
-- Some functionality may be missing (see [](#known-limitations)).
+- Some functionality in your book may be missing in Jupyter Book 2 (see [](#known-limitations)).

 ## Should You Upgrade?